Toyotomi, Hokkaido: Economy

-Industries
+The local economy of Toyotomi is centered on dairy farming, forestry, commercial fishing and tourism.

 Farming

 Toyotomi has a prosperous dairy industry.
 The area is home to over 16,000 dairy cows, meaning that the bovine population in Toyotomi is four times greater than that of the town's human population.
 Each year 72,000 tons of dairy milk are produced in the town, making it the largest dairy producer in Hokkaidō.
 Sold under the brand name of Hokkaido Sarobetsu Milk (formerly Hokkaido Toyotomi Milk), the milk produced in Toyotomi is widely consumed throughout Hokkaido.
 The town actively recruits and trains young people interested in becoming farmers.

-In recent years, businesses that produce and sell high quality food products have been growing in Toyotomi, such as Misawa Farm, which produces LTLT pasteurized-milk, Kōbō Retie, which creates authentic dairy products such as cheese and gelato, and Sarobetsu Farm, which makes ham and sausages.
+Businesses that produce and sell high quality food products have been growing in Toyotomi, such as Misawa Farm, which produces LTLT pasteurized-milk, Kōbō Retie, which creates authentic dairy products such as cheese and gelato, and Sarobetsu Farm, which makes ham and sausages.

 Forestry

 With forestland covering 52% of the town's total area, forestry is a key industry in Toyotomi.
 Through the implementation of the Toyotomi Forest Maintenance Plan, the town systematically preserves and maintains its forests.